 There is a semi-open bathroom decorated with natural stones tiles.
 From the toilet and shower, you can enjoy the sounds of nature and the rustling of the winds through the palm trees.

 Alam Asmara also has a wonderful pool.
 It’s quite big, has a very deep area for diving practices and what I like most is the use of a natural green color instead of the usual bright blue you see around most resorts.

 The pool is located next to the Rendez-Vous restaurant and the ocean.
 There’s enough space to relax in the shade of Frangipani trees but you’ll also find open spaces for those who love to work on their tan.

-Another great option besides taking a plunge in the pool is swimming in sea.
-Unfortunately Candidasa doesn't really have a beach anymore but at the hotel they've created a flight of stairs which end right in the water.
+Another great option besides taking a plunge in the pool is swimming in the sea.
+Unfortunately, Candidasa doesn’t really have a beach anymore but at the hotel, they’ve created a flight of stairs that end right in the water.

 High tide is in the morning and late afternoon and therefore it’s much easier to get in and it’s safe to swim along this stretch of coast.